Accredited Local Collaborative Law Solicitors

-Here at Bonallack and Bishop we are big fans of the Collaborative Law divorce process as well as Family Mediation, and have had one of our family law team trained up and covering our Salisbury, Amesbury and Andover offices as a Collaborative Lawyer for some years now.
+Here at Bonallack and Bishop we are big fans of the Collaborative Law divorce process as well as Family Mediation, and have had some of our family law team trained up and covering our Salisbury, Amesbury and Andover offices as Collaborative Lawyers for some years now.
 Our lawyers deal with Collaborative Law cases throughout Wiltshire, Dorset and Hampshire.

 We are convinced that the Collaborative Law approach is the future for divorce work, with sensitive, specially trained collaborative Family Lawyers working together to sort out problems quickly and cheaply, avoiding the stress, delay and confrontational approach that any court application involves.

 Don’t forget that our family law team offer FREE 30 minutes advice